-Figures 3 and 4 show industry-adjusted cash and debt ratios, respectively.
-These figures provide insights into the need for external equity financing.
 Apparently, firms that sell equity in regular offerings do not have a dire need for equity financing in the pre-announcement year.
-Relative to industry-peers, their cash levels are not particularly low and their debt ratios are not particularly high.
-In contrast, firms that file shelf registrations and especially firms that sell equity via rights offerings have fairly low cash ratios and high debt ratios in the pre-announcement year.
+Relative to industry peers, the cash levels of these firms are not particularly low and their debt ratios are not particularly high.
+In contrast, firms that file shelf registrations, and especially firms that sell equity via rights offerings, have fairly low cash ratios and high debt ratios in the pre-announcement year.
 For example, the typical firm that files a shelf registration has a debt ratio that is 0.06 higher than that of industry peers, while the corresponding figure for the typical rights offering firm is 0.08.
 Thus, both sets of firms appear to have a more immediate need for equity financing than do the remainder of the sample firms.
 Combined with the results on market-to-book ratios, these results suggest that managers of firms that sell equity in regular offerings act opportunistically to take advantage of high market values, while managers of firms that file shelf registrations or sell equity in rights offerings primarily seek to meet their need for outside funds.
 This evidence is consistent with the predictions of Myers and Majluf (1984).

 Next, we examine the choice of offering type in a multivariate context given that the firm wants to sell primary shares.
 In particular, we run a multinomial logistic regression where the dependent variable indicates whether the offering is a regular offering, a rights offering, or a shelf registration.
-The independent variables include the natural logarithm of the market value of equity, the market-to-book value of assets, the return on the market index during the year prior to the announcement, the difference in return on the industry index and the market index during the prior year, the difference in return on the stock and the industry index during the prior year, the cash ratio, and the debt ratio.
-Similar variables have been used in other studies to examine characteristics of firms that issue equity (e.g., Jung, Kim, and Stulz (1996)).
+The independent variables include the natural logarithm of the market value of equity, the market-to-book value of assets, the return on the market index during the year